service

 Page last updated

-If you know any young people living in the Kingston Borough who might benefit from BuddyUp, please feel free to share our contact details.
+If you know a young person in Kingston who might benefit from BuddyUp, please share our contact details.

-Please get in touch if you have any questions or would like to discuss a potential referral.
+Feel free to get in touch if you have any questions or want to talk about making a referral.

 It is so easy to get involved!
 As long as you are 14-17 years old with an additional need and/or disability and you are a resident of the Kingston or Richmond Borough, you are eligible for this scheme.